 By action of the Louisiana State Legislature and the New Orleans City Council, in 1966 Delgado Institute became Isaac Delgado College and then Delgado Vocational-Technical Junior College and was recognized and approved as a model multi-campus, comprehensive community/junior college for Louisiana.
 Dr. Thames became its first President.
 Four years later, in 1970, Act 446 of the State Legislature (based on a 1969 New Orleans City Council Resolution) transferred Delgado College from control by the City of New Orleans to the Louisiana State Board of Education.
 Delgado was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools in 1971; the accreditation was reaffirmed in 1975, 1986, and 1996.
 The College name was changed to Delgado Community College by Legislative act in 1980.
 In 1982 the central administration of the College was moved into a new building at 501 City Park Avenue, adjacent to the City Park Campus.
 Since the early 1970s, with state funding for students and facilities, not only has the original City Park Campus developed dramatically, but other new campuses and learning sites have brought Delgado Community College to all areas of metropolitan New Orleans.

 Today, Delgado is renowned as Louisiana’s oldest and largest community college, serving men and women of all ages who reflect the diversity of the New Orleans metropolitan area.
 Delgado is a comprehensive, multi-campus community college and a major institution of higher education in the State of Louisiana.
-Its nine locations form a center for professional and advanced technology career education, academic pre-baccalaureate education, and traditional occupational training.
+Its seven locations form a center for professional and advanced technology career education, academic pre-baccalaureate education, and traditional occupational training.